 - 6.3.
-If a coach from one gender is not available a chaperone must be substituted. - 6.4.
-Each jurisdiction must ensure that coaches are screened and trained in accordance with their jurisdiction's coaching standards.
+If a coach from one gender is not available a chaperone of that gender must be substituted. - 6.4.
+Units must ensure that coaches are screened and trained in accordance with their jurisdiction's coaching standards.

 7. Competition Program